Securitisation as a Credit Risk Diffuser

 Synthetic securitisations are similarly subject to the 5% risk retention rule.

-As regards the credit protection agreement:
+The following applies regarding the credit protection agreement:

 In accordance with the disclosure technical standards published by ESMA (see 4.1 Specific Disclosure Laws or Regulations), securitisations could be carried out in relation to a wide range of asset classes, such as commercial, real estate, corporate, auto, consumer, credit card and leasing, which are annexed therein.
 The transferred assets should be credit claims or receivables that have a homogenous asset type, jurisdiction, applicable law and currency.